MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 + On Windows, go to \Program Files\Microsoft\R Client\R_SERVER\bin\x64 and double-click **Rgui.exe**.
 + On Linux, at the command prompt, type **Revo64**.

 The command prompt for a R is `>`.
-You can hand-type case-sensitive commands, or copy-paste multi-line commands.
-Press Enter to execute the statement.
+You can hand-type case-sensitive R commands, or copy-paste multi-line commands at the console command prompt.
+The R interpreter can queue up multiple commands and run them in sequence.

 ## Locate sample data

 [RevoScaleR](scaler-user-guide-introduction.md) includes both functions and built-in data sets, including the *AirlineDemoSmall.csv* file used in this tutorial.
 The sample data directory is registered with RevoScaleR.
 Its location can be returned through a "sampleDataDir" parameter on the **rxGetOption** function.

 1. Open the R console or start a Revo64 session.
+The RevoScaleR library is loaded automatically.

 2. Retrieve the list of [sample data files](scaler-user-guide-sample-data.md) provided in RevoScaleR by entering the following command at the `>` command prompt:

         list.files(rxGetOption("sampleDataDir"))

-The open source R `list.files` command returns a file list provided by the RevoScaleR **rxGetOption** function and the **sampleDataDir** argument.
+The open source R `list.files` command returns a file list provided by the RevoScaleR **rxGetOption** function and the *sampleDataDir* argument.

 > [!NOTE]
 > If you are a Windows user and new to R, be aware that R script is case-sensitive.
 If you mistype rxGetOption or sampleDataDir, you will get an error instead of the file list.